 For a film released in 1929, this film is surrealists to the max, but what else would you expect from a Salvador Dali collaboration.

-Un Chien Andalou isn’t a really a horror film, but a surrealist dream sequence, but it is closer to horror than other genres, mainly down to the graphic nature of some of the scenes, most of which are confusing and hard to watch, scenes that you can’t apply modern reasoning too, it is more an experiment in film making, dreaming up some of the most striking images of early cinema, with unusual sight after unusual sight, including a man pulling two pianos, each containing the dead body of a donkey, while a woman cowers in the corner, a transvestite on a bicycle and a sexual assault.
+Un Chien Andalou isn’t a really a horror film, but a surrealist dream sequence, but it is closer to horror than other genres, mainly down to the graphic nature of some scenes, most of which are confusing and hard to watch, scenes that you can’t apply modern reasoning too, it is more an experiment in filmmaking, dreaming up some of the most striking images of early cinema, with unusual sight after unusual sight, including a man pulling two pianos, each containing the dead body of a donkey, while a woman cowers in the corner, a transvestite on a bicycle and a sexual assault.

 There isn’t really a plot to talk off, instead the film is an experimental mixture of images and expressions that avoids following the typical path most modern movies would do to tell a cohesive story, in fact, no matter how many times you watch Un Chien Andalou you’ll never fully understand the film and some of its deeper meanings.
 But like good horror or mystery, Un Chien Andalou is a memorable film that will leave you wanting shaken, scared and confused.